Asymmetric-InfoSec/DFIR-PowerShell-Profile/README.md

 This PowerShell profile was created to assist with common DFIR related tasks in Windows PowerShell.
 The intent was to give more of a Bash feel for what can be done at the commandline without having to move to a Linux machine.
 This is also a good profile to implement into a Windows analysis machine for common analysis commandline tools.

+### Configuration Section ###

+#### Shell Colors ####
+Allows you to specifiy the shell colors associated with administrator and user shells

+#### Working/Startup Directory ####
+Allows you to specify the directory that PowerShell will move to after loading the profile

+#### Modules to Import ####
+Allows you to specify what modules are loaded by PowerShell.
+Each module should be added to the array as a hashtable with key value pairs representing parameters and the deisred parameter values.

+Example: Adding `@{Name=ActiveDirectory;ErrorAction=SilentlyContinue}` to the `$ImportModules` array would result in the following PowerShell command being executed by the profile import: `Import-Module -Name ActiveDirectory -ErrorAction SilentlyContinue -Force`

+#### Aliases ####
+Allows you to create aliases to use during your PowerShell session.
+Each alias should be added to the array as a hashtable with key values pairs representing the `Name` and `Value` for the alias.

+Example: Adding `@{Name = 'claer';Value='clear'}` to the `$Aliases` array would result in the following PowerShell command being executed via the profile import: `Set-Alias -Name 'claer' -Value 'clear'`

 ### Functions ###

 #### Encoding and Decoding Functions ####